 1. Warm Weather!
 Perfect for Exploring (and Hydrating)

-July in Rome is hot.
+Summer in Rome is hot.
 Expect sunny skies and temperatures around 30–35°C (85–95°F).
 It’s ideal weather for outdoor sightseeing and exploration, but you’ll want to stay cool - what to bring:

 JCU Tip: Our air-conditioned classrooms, libraries, and student lounges provide a comfortable and productive space to study.